MarceloFRSilva/MarceloFRSilva.github.io/pages/resume.md

 I love sports and have been doing them for all my life.

-I started as a swimmer but was forced to quit due to medical reasons.
+I started as a **swimmer** but was forced to quit due to medical reasons.
-I then joined karate, which I practiced for 11 years managing to be champion 5 times when I was young.
+I then joined **karate**, which I practiced for 11 years managing to be champion 5 times when I was young.
 At the age of 11 I returned to the pool and I've been swimming ever since.

 I also love to read, code, whatch TV Shows and movies.

 I've traveled for 5 different countries besides mine, Portugal.
 I've been on 3 continents, América, Africa and Europe.
 I love to travel, to know places and enjoy the view.
 To meet people and see other cultures.
 And also to learn.

-I've participated in an hackaton, TecStorm 19 in Lisbon.
+I've participated in an hackaton, **TecStorm 19** in Lisbon.
 My team reach the final.
 I was a hard weekend, but it was worth it, we learned things that our courses didn't covered.